Leak 2: Underpayments

 Identifies variances

-When the contracted amount doesn’t match the payment received, ANKA flags the discrepancy.
-It shows you the gap and quantifies exactly what you’re owed—and why the payer underpaid.
+When contracted amount doesn’t match payment received, ANKA flags the discrepancy, quantifies what you’re owed, and explains exactly why the payer underpaid.

 Assembles documentation

-ANKA pulls the clinical evidence, contract language, and fee schedule excerpts and builds the case for recoupment without your team lifting a finger.
+ANKA pulls clinical evidence, contract language, and fee schedule excerpts and builds the recoupment case — without your team lifting a finger.

 Submits & tracks